nrkno/dotnetskolen/README.md

-  build             Build a .NET project. build-server      Interact with servers started by a build. clean             Clean build outputs of a .NET project. help              Show command line help. list              List project references of a .NET project. msbuild           Run Microsoft Build Engine (MSBuild) commands.
+  build             Build a .NET project. build-server      Interact with servers started by a build. clean             Clean build outputs of a .NET project. format            Apply style preferences to a project or solution. help              Show command line help. list              List project references of a .NET project. msbuild           Run Microsoft Build Engine (MSBuild) commands.